byzer-org/byzer-doc/byzer-lang/en-us/grammar/et_statement.md

 ## Query ET with fuzzy matching

-To implement fuzzy matching of the name of a `ET`, please use the following methods:
+Byzer also supports approximate string matching for ETs, you can use the following commands:

 ```sql
 !show et;